 Is a picture really worth a thousand words, as the expression says?
-Certainly, incorporating visuals to complement written content can strengthen a document’s ability to make information memorable and understandable.
+Certainly, incorporating visuals and pictures to complement written content can strengthen a document’s ability to make information memorable and understandable.
 But why are visual elements – including tables, charts, flow charts, infographics, graphic illustrations, photographs, and more – so helpful, and when should writers turn to a visual element to bolster the written word?

 One huge benefit: visuals can make material more memorable, especially over time.
 Short-term memory is notoriously limited.
 Per Miller’s Law, named after groundbreaking Harvard University psychologist George A. Miller, short term memory is limited to roughly seven bits of information (plus or minus two).
 Other research has shown that long-term memory, by contrast, offers much more expansive capacity – especially for visuals.

 Imagery can also help authors shorten otherwise long stretches of text to explain a concept faster.
 An often-cited statistic is that the human brain processes visuals 60,000 times faster than text.
 While that specific number is dubious – the actual study establishing that number is unknown – the basic principle is likely sound.
 The brain evolved to quickly identify visual patterns in the environment; parsing text simply takes longer.

 Visuals also enhance the reader’s ability to comprehend the subject matter.
 Researchers from Indiana University found that readers following instructions with illustrations outperform those using only text directions by 323%.